owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingTokens.md

 An overview of each setting is listed below:

 - Label: allows you to write text that is then displayed at the bottom of the token.
-- Status: allow you to overlay a coloured ring on top of the token, these can be useful for showing status effects.
+- Status: allows you to overlay a coloured ring on top of the token, these can be useful for showing status effects.
 - Size: controls the size of the token each notch represents how many grid cells the token takes up in the horizontal direction.
 - Rotation: the direction the token faces, restrained to 45 degree angles.